CoderFX/RPi-Setup/README.md

 1. Prepare RPi sd card with PiBaker to at least let you ssh into your Pi from home network.
 You can setup some more automation with it.
 (Ideas are welcome)

-2. Copy settings.txt to USB storage and change it to your settings
+2. Copy settings.txt to USB storage and change it to your settings.
+I named my USB "PI_SETTINGS" and formated to FAT32

+All user-defined settings will be read from /mnt/usb/settings.txt

 3. Start RPi and SSH into it